 We’d hiked about 7.5 miles and figured we’d catch up with the larger tour group in another half-mile or so.
 In many ways, the morning trek was about experiencing the best of this wilderness—indeed, this capital “W” Wilderness—in solitude, moving quickly across the rugged landscape to connect trails, passing through the even lesser-trekked stretches of already minimally traveled paths.

 So maybe these hikes and lands aren’t for everyone.
-That’s true of wilderness and the wilderness ethic.
-Sometimes just being able to go up to the edge of wilderness matters, because for what it means that wilderness still exists.
+That may be true of wilderness and even the wilderness ethic.
+And sometimes just being able to go up to the edge of wilderness matters, because for what it means that wilderness still exists.
 That idea paraphrases Wallace Stegner and it’s a sentiment that rings true out here.
 There are overlooks at the rim trail to the magnificent Citadel (magnificent because I can’t use awesome again, can I?) that Wild Expeditions guides can get virtually anyone too.
 And many families with children of most ages can find an exquisite outdoor recreation and archaeological experience at the Citadel with preparation and a permit or, better yet, a guide.

 But I needed the distance and pace to push deep into the heart of wilderness, to have worked for the privilege of visiting ancient places, some with a cultural significance that Western vocabulary doesn’t really capture.
 So I appreciate what I can and am okay by not having the words to comprehend everything, if anything.

 After a few more minutes we hear the excited voices of young children carry across the plateau.
 It sounds like lots of children.
 “This ends the quieter portion of our hike,” Tait comments with a laugh.
 That’s okay.
 I’ve had my fill of solitude today.
 Besides, now I’ll get to hear and see the landscape through entirely different eyes.

 How to Visit Cigarette Springs and Road Canyon